-This is how to cook a pressure cooker frozen whole chicken!
-From rock hard frozen to tender and juicy in 1 hour you’ll always be able to get dinner done.
-Get out your Ninja Foodi or any brand and get ready for Instant Pot frozen chicken cooked perfectly.
+How to cook a pressure cooker frozen whole chicken!
+From frozen to tender and juicy in 1 hour you’ll always be able to get dinner done.
+Get out your Ninja Foodi or any brand and get ready for the other frozen chicken in the Instant Pot recipe cooked perfect.

 Need to know how to make a pressure cooker frozen whole chicken??
 We’ve got it!
 Another tip + recipe added to our long list of easy Instant Pot recipes here on The Typical Mom blog. (affiliate links present)